IR Information Latest Financial Highlights

 (JPY: Million)

-Net assets increased 36.9 billion yen from the end of the previous fiscal year to 144.5 billion yen.
-The main increases were 19.6 billion yen in retained earnings, 12.6 billion yen in capital surplus due to exercise of rights convertible-bond-type bonds with share acquisition rights, and 7.8 billion yen in treasury shares.
-The main decrease was 2.5 billion yen in foreign currency translation adjustment.
+Net assets increased 30.2 billion yen from the end of the previous fiscal year to 137.8 billion yen.
+The main increases were 28.2 billion yen in retained earnings and 12.0 billion yen in capital surplus mainly due to exercise of rights under the convertible-bond-type bonds with share acquisition rights.
+The main decreases were 7.1 billion yen in treasury shares, 0.5 billion yen in valuation difference on available -for-sale securities, 1.0 billion yen in foreign currency translation adjustment, and 0.8 billion yen in remeasurements of defined benefit plans.